donedgardo/GuildInventoryWowAddon/book/1_Setup_Continuous_Delivery.md

 5. Get project id, it should be the id in the url of curseforge project url.
 You can also find it by clicking in your project and looking for the id.
 6. Set the project id in the -p paramater and set the game version on -g paramater.
+7. Create source folder with toc and lua.